How do I get a library card?

 Teachers and students (K-12) attending schools in Chatham who have a permanent address outside of the MAIN member municipalities are eligible for a full-service library card that can be used at every MAIN library.

-A Library of the Chathams card is valid in all 38 public libraries in the Morris Automated Information Network (MAIN) consortium.
-Member libraries are located in Morris, Somerset, and Warren Counties.
-Chatham residents are also welcome to use the MUF (Morris-Union Federation) libraries in Summit, New Providence, Berkeley Heights, and Bernardsville.
+A Library of the Chathams card is valid in all 49 public libraries in the Morris Automated Information Network (MAIN) consortium.
+Member libraries are located in Morris, Somerset, Hunterdon, and Warren Counties.
+Chatham residents are also welcome to use the MUF (Morris-Union Federation) libraries in Summit, New Providence, Berkeley Heights, and Bernardsville (also now part of MAIN).

 Chatham patrons in good standing may request a green Open Borrowing sticker on their Chatham Library card, allowing them to borrow from participating libraries in Hunterdon County Library System, LMxAC (Middlesex), PALS (Passaic), and SWELL (Sussex/Warren) systems.
 Click here for more information on Open Borrowing.